kompendium-ano/factom-rust-client/fuzz/readme.md

 The library itself is located here: https://github.com/rust-fuzz/afl.rs

-Note: It doesn't build on windows due to xdg.
+Note: It doesn't build on windows.
 You might have luck with Windows Subsystem for Linux.

 You can fuzz both the api client library and the factomd/factom-walletd binaries with this tool.
 Setting up factomd for debug logging is highly recommended as below.